-Driving in snow and particular ice cause it to be harder for your tyres to grip onto surfaces.
+Driving in snow and, particularly ice, makes it increasingly harder for your tyres to grip onto the road surface.
 It is always important to check tyre pressure, but even more important when planning to drive in icy conditions.
 Tyres need to be inflated to their full capacity with a tread depth of 3mm.
 It is also handy to keep a spare tyre in the boot of your vehicle in case of emergencies.
 Having a spare tyre means that if you break down, you will not have to wait around for hours in the cold for assistance.

 When you step out of your house in the morning and your car covered in snow or ice, it is tempting to use the quickest ways to defrost.
 However, this needs to be done thoroughly, and your visibility needs to be completely clear before setting off.
 Make sure all ice is removed, and you have de-misted your car, this can be done by starting your engine and turning on the heaters to full blast.
 You may have seen in the past people use hot water to remove the ice from their windscreen, but this is a myth that could result in a crack your windscreen.

-All aspects of driving in the snow and ice need to be done slower and more gently than you regularly would.
+When driving in the ice and snow, all movements or changes in driving need to be done at a slower and gentler pace than you usually would.
 Braking, manoeuvring and even steering are accentuated in icy conditions.
 Braking distances are ten times greater when driving on the ice, and if you are breaking, it needs to be done in advance, and slowly, harsh braking can cause a wheel spin.